 Savings plans, which you to set up through a state or through educational institutions, allow you to contribute to an individual investment account much like a 401(k).
-The Financial Industry Regulatory Authority has a huge amount of resources and tools for scoping out 529 plans, including an expense analyzer.
+Start your research on college savings plans today.

 6. Find an app to help you stay on track

-Once you define a new budget, there are plenty of apps and websites that can help you stick to spending limits that will make it work.
-The free app Mint will notify you if you’re nearing your monthly spending limit in a certain category, for example, as well as remind you when bills are due and track the growth of your savings.
+Once you define a new budget, consider using an app or website to help you stick to spending limits that will make it work.
+There are many budgeting apps that will notify you if you’re nearing your monthly spending limit in a certain category, as well as remind you when bills are due and track the growth of your savings.

 You Need a Budget helps users track spending and set short-term savings targets, such as putting a little away every month for a payment you know you’ll have to make in a few months.

-Figuring out how to get your fixed and flexible costs under control goes hand in hand with tending and growing that at-least 20% you’re putting toward financial goals.
-A little forethought in 2018 could get you started on the path to financial security for the rest of your life.
+Figuring out how to get your fixed and flexible costs under control goes hand in hand with tending and growing that 20-plus percent savings you’re putting toward financial goals.
+A little forethought in 2019 could get you started on the path to financial security for the rest of your life.